Uni-/Embedded16-DevDocs/001-rts-serial/SPECIFICATION.md

 **Read**
 * Request: No parameter.
 Data part is slightly ignored, but recommended to be zero-filled.
 * Response: Always OK=ok.
 Data part is an array of bitflags.
 Each bit represents availability of sensing devices of this series, 1 for available and 0 for not.
 Device 2'h10 is assigned to bit 0 (LSB), and continued along devices, reaching device 2'h1f assigned to bit 15 (MSB).
+When in normal case, data is expected to have value 4'h0007.

 ### 2'h11: air humidity